-Nuisance species: species having adverse ecological or economic impacts, or impede the use of Lake Champlain.
+Nuisance species: species that have adverse ecological or economic impacts or impede the use of Lake Champlain.
 May include native and non-native species.

-Nutrient: a substance like phosphorus or nitrogen which nourish life.
+Nutrient: a substance like phosphorus or nitrogen which nourishes life.
 These are essential chemicals needed by plants or animals for growth.
-If other physical and chemical conditions are appropriate, excessive amounts of nutrients can lead to degradation of water quality by promoting excessive growth, accumulation and subsequent decay of plants, especially algae.
-Some nutrients can be toxic to plants and animals at high concentrations.
+If other physical and chemical conditions are appropriate, excessive amounts of nutrients can lead to degradation of water quality by promoting excessive growth, accumulation, and subsequent decay of plants and cyanobacteria.

 Nutrient management: an integrated approach designed to maximize the efficient use of nutrients, particularly phosphorus which is found in animal manure and fertilizer.